Our community grants

 - research, monitoring or analysis of the online information ecosystem in Aotearoa, and the impacts of disinformation

 - initiatives that counter and build resilience to violent extremism and radicalisation (there is another fund available for this purpose, find out more here)

 - proposals that require multi-year, long term, recurring funding — initiatives should be delivered in the specified time period (from 12 September 2023 to 31 August 2024).

 Alignment with purpose

-- identified the initiative’s ongoing commitments and viability if any
+- applicant has identified any opportunities for sustainability, ongoing commitments and viability if any.

-- outlined their approach and management of any ethical considerations
+- applicant has outlined their approach and management of any ethical considerations or risk factors

 Grantee reports from our previous funding rounds can be found in our document library.